dmidlo/histdata.com-tools/README.md

 histdatacom jobs cancel histdatacom-<request-id> --reason "operator stop"
 ```

+Use `jobs preflight --no-overlap --schedule-key <key> --request-json request.json`
+before serialized scheduled submissions when cron, launchd, CI, or a GUI shell
+needs an advisory allow/block answer without starting Temporal or submitting a
+workflow.
+Allowed preflights exit `0`; blocked preflights exit `75` and include
-Use `jobs list --schedule-key <key> --active` to find the non-terminal job that
+the blocking job in JSON output.
+Use `jobs list --schedule-key <key> --active`
-would block a scheduled `--no-overlap` submission.
-Fingerprint-only scheduled
+to inspect the non-terminal job that would block a scheduled `--no-overlap`
-runs can be matched with `--schedule-fingerprint sha256:...`. `jobs inspect
+submission.
+Fingerprint-only scheduled runs can be matched with
---json` includes a stable `schedule_identity` object with the schedule key or
+`--schedule-fingerprint sha256:...`. `jobs inspect --json` includes a stable
+`schedule_identity` object with the schedule key or fingerprint,
-fingerprint, active/terminal state, and whether the job blocks duplicate
+active/terminal state, and whether the job blocks duplicate submissions.
-submissions.

 Omit `--json` on `jobs progress` for the Rich terminal progress view; add
 `--watch` to live-refresh it until the job reaches a terminal state.
 The Rich